jina-ai/jina/README.md

 c = CompoundIndexer()
 c.components = lambda: [a, b]
 ```

 #### Compose Flow in Python/YAML

-Now adding our indexer YAML file to the flow by `.add(uses=)`.
+Now let's add our indexer YAML file to the Flow with `.add(uses=)`.
 Let's also add two shards to the indexer to improve its scalability:

 ```python
 f = Flow().add(uses='MyEncoder', parallel=2).add(uses='myindexer.yml', shards=2, separated_workspace=True).plot()